Drought Ready and Recovery Finance Loans

 Frequently asked questions

-You may pay a deposit, up to 90 days prior to approval, towards the purchase of materials or engaging a contractor prior to being approved for assistance.
+You may pay a deposit towards the purchase of materials or engaging a contractor up to 90 days prior to submitting an application for assistance.
 However, to be eligible you cannot have commenced works on an eligible project before the approval of assistance.

 Yes.
 However, you must be operating separate primary production enterprises under separate Australian Business Numbers (ABN).
 As part of the assessment, QRIDA will confirm these are eligible separate businesses.